MrKGhasemi/DOVSeg/README.md

 Place in the `weights` directory.

 4. Configure Your Paths
-This is the most important step.
-Open config.py and update the file paths to match where you cloned the repos and downloaded the weights.
+In config.py, update the file paths to match where you cloned the repos and downloaded the weights.
 ```bash
 # config.py
 GROUNDING_DINO_CONFIG_PATH = "groundingdino/config/GroundingDINO_SwinT_OGC.py"